You-Hao-Alex/paperscissorrock/README.md

 # Paper, Scissor, Rock
-My first assignment at RMIT
+My first assignment at RMIT (Programming Fundamentals)

 The Game program implements an application that plays the game 'paper, scissors, rock' with a user.